 Jude’s Ferry, Ferry Lane TL 67714 74822 0.46072841 52.345819 IP28 8PT

 You can park by the entrance to the marina, and have a quick dip, despite signs, shallow entry, small pool, or swim further downstream.
 Or park by or walk round to Wash Common, and walk round by the river.
 There is a shallow possibly muddy entry beach.
-Or go to the main river where you can get in by a pipe.
+Or go to the main river where you can get in next to a pipe.
 The water is deep, but might be weedy.
 There are sometimes boats.
 Bus from Newmarket.

 Fen Bank, Isleham TL 64914 75730 0.42010903 52.354825 CB7 5ZD